ENicholeD/Portfolio/README.md

 ## Support and contact details

-If you encounter any issues using this software, have comments or suggestions, or would like to support further projects please e-mail me at:
+If you need help, please contact me at:

 Erin Deuel: end.gaia@gmail.com